Skip to main content

 Texas Diabetes Council

 The mission of the Texas Diabetes Council (TDC) is to effectively reduce the health and economic burdens of diabetes in Texas.
-The TDC meets four times a year in public Council meetings and has two workgroups: the TDC Health Professionals and Outcomes Workgroup (HPOW) and the Advocacy and Outreach Workgroup (AOW).
-The next Council meeting and workgroup meetings are on January 30, 2025.
+The TDC meets four times a year in public Council meetings.
+The next Council meeting is on April 18, 2025.
 For more information, visit the TDC webpage.

 FAQ